Dropped the Scam, Found the Fam

 rubber-hose era cartoons

 This piece emerged from a situation that was anything but light: a group of strangers brought together by the same love scam.
-What could have remained a quiet, isolating experience became something else entirely – connection, humor, and a sense of belonging.
+What could have remained a quiet, isolating experience became something else entirely: A connection, humor, and a sense of belonging, making the best out of it.

 Instead of portraying individuals directly, I translated each person into playful, anthropomorphic objects.
 This allowed the story to be told through metaphor rather than exposure, softening the subject while preserving its emotional core.
 The characters walk together, unified, carrying both the absurdity and warmth of the experience.

 Visually, the work draws from classic rubber-hose era cartoons, reinterpreted through a contemporary lens.
 Rounded forms, expressive faces, and simplified lines create an inviting aesthetic that feels nostalgic yet current.
-The intention was to design something disarmingly sweet—an image that communicates on multiple levels: instantly appealing on the surface, but layered with meaning for those who know the story behind it.
+The intention was to design something sweet and appealing on the surface, but layered with meaning for those who know the story behind it.
+I had fun creating this for the heart of our group, and as a reminder that we are above whats been done to us.

 “Dropped the scam and found the fam”